nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-cloud-VM.md

 - You followed the instruction in [Create a Key Pair](../../access-and-security/ create-a-key-pair/) to set up a public ssh key.
-- Your public ssh-key was selected (in the Access and Security tab) while [launching the instance](launch-a-VM.md).
+- Your public ssh-key has selected (in the Access and Security tab) while [launching the instance](launch-a-VM.md).
 - [Assign a Floating IP](assign-a-floating-IP.md) to the instance in order to access it from outside world.